Inheritance is the acquiring of genetic characteristics or traits from parents by their offspring.

 Also Read: Mendelian Genetics

-For more information on the law of segregation and law of dominance, keep visiting BYJU’S website or download BYJU’S app for further reference.
+For more information on the law of segregation and law of dominance, keep visiting BYJU’S website or download the BYJU’S app for further reference.

 Frequently Asked Questions